noobpk/frida-ios-hook/README.md

 	[+] New:

-		[-] Add new new option dump memory of application
+		[-] Add new new option hexbytescan

 ```